tim6her/FirstGrigorchukGroup/presentation.md

 ### Corollary

 The growth of $\Gamma$ is bound by an exponential function.
-More precisely
+More precisely,

 $$ o(k)\leq 2^{\frac{1}{2}k+3}. $$